Laila Harré: 1996–2002: Member of Parliament

 The collapse of the Alliance soon became inevitable, with Anderton and his supporters deciding to contest the 2002 election as a new party (the Progressives).
 Harré, considered to be the foremost of the MPs who remained behind, was chosen to lead what remained of the Alliance into its election campaign, aiming to at least retain a presence in parliament.
 Harré herself was seen as the party's best chance of keeping a parliamentary seat, having a relatively strong chance of winning the seat of Waitakere.
 In the election itself, however, Harré placed second, being defeated by Labour's Lynne Pillay.

 The following year, Harré stepped down as leader of the Alliance, being replaced by Matt McCarten.
 Harré was still active in the Alliance afterwards and was elected to the party executive at its annual conference in 2003.
 At the 2004 party conference she chose not to re-contest a position within the Alliance stating that from then on the most pragmatic approach for the Alliance would be to instead support the Greens and Maori Party.
-She was not aligned to any other political party from 2004–2011, but in 2012 accepted a role as issues director of the Green Party.
+She was not aligned to any other political party from 2004 to 2011, but in 2012 accepted a role as issues director of the Green Party.